axtk/reqsrv/README.md

 let firstUser = await api.users.getInfo({params: {id: userList[0].id}});
 ```

+For API methods controlled only with query parameters, there is also a shorthand option: the `.assignQuery()` method, returning aliases accepting only query parameters, without the need to nest them into the `query` key.

 ### Custom request handler

 As shown above, the `RequestService` constructor takes a custom request handler as a parameter.
 Internal independence of `RequestService` from a fixed built-in request handler allows to handle requests of all sorts and environments (the browser or node) without locking in with a certain request library.